itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

-## 5.4 Power monitor/Mode expansion
+## 5.4 Power monitor and its Mode expansion

-Add a power monitor to current project.
-Meanwhile, We can use  `'mode_expansion'` to calculate the mode expansion for its relative  power monitor.
+Incorporate a power monitor into the current project.
+Additionally, you can utilize the `'mode_expansion'` to compute the mode expansion associated with its corresponding relative power monitor.

 ```python
 add(